 Described by Grammy award winning Classical Guitarist, David Russell, as a Guitarist of ‘outstanding talent’, Bradley Johnson is a young virtuoso currently based in London.

 Since the beginning of his relationship with the Guitar, Bradley has been particularly drawn to music of the 20th and 21st centuries and is committed to its performance and promotion.
-He is currently working towards premières by David Gorton, Mark Simpson and Gary Carpenter alongside the revival/exposition of works by Bryn Harrison, Edward Cowie and Tristram Cary.
+He is currently working towards premières by Gary Carpenter, David Gorton and Mark Simpson alongside the revival/exposition of works by Bryn Harrison, Edward Cowie and Tristram Cary.
 His curiosity was ignited by exposure to Michael Tippett’s Sonata - ‘The Blue Guitar’, a performance of which secured Bradley First Prize in the Ivor Mairants Guitar Award in 2015, and which was described by Classical Guitar Magazine as possessing ‘strongly formed musical ideas and the ability to deliver them with a natural sense of spontaneity’.

 Since 2018 he has been a Yeoman of the Worshipful Company of Musicians and has represented the company in concerts throughout the country.
-He holds a First-Class Honours Degree from the Royal Northern College of Music and his studies are supported by the Blyth Watson Charitable Trust Award, the Charlotte Fraser Award and CHK Charities Limited.
+He holds a First Class Honours Degree from the Royal Northern College of Music, has received a Special Commendation from the Boise Foundation Scholarship Trust and his studies are supported twice by the Blyth Watson Charitable Trust Award, the Charlotte Fraser Award and CHK Charities Limited.

 “Outstanding sense of rapport...excellent musicality and near flawless technique.”